tony-shifflett/lessonOne/README.md

 - Write HTML elements, including tags that are assigned attributes
 - Build out the skeleton for a webpage using the HTML5 boilerplate
-- Target specific HTM elements in CSS and add styling
+- Use CSS to target HTML elements and apply styling
 - Convert a design/mock up into an HTML document